-Progressive muscle relaxation teaches you how to effectively relax your muscles which can help reduce pain.
+Progressive muscle relaxation teaches you how to effectively relax your muscles.
+This can help you ease your pain after surgery.

+It's common to have pain after surgery.
 When you have pain, muscles often contract.
 This is one of the ways your body tries to protect you.
 If your muscles remain tight and don't relax, they can cause you more pain than you had before.